Trump-backed Diehl to take on Healey in Mass. governor race

 Galvin will face Republican Rayla Campbell in November.
 Campbell would be the first Black person to serve in the post if elected.

-In the Democratic three-way race for lieutenant governor, Salem Mayor Kim Driscoll defeated state Rep. Tami Gouveia of Acton and state Sen. Eric Lesser of Longmeadow.
+In the Democratic three-way race for lieutenant governor, Salem Mayor Kim Driscoll defeated state Rep. Tami Gouveia of Acton and state Sen. Eric Lesser of Longmeadow, while on the Republican side, Diehl's unofficial running mate, former state Rep. Leah Allen, beat Doughty's pick, former state Rep. Kate Campanale.

 In the Democratic primary for state auditor, state Sen. Diana DiZoglio defeated transportation advocate Chris Dempsey for the chance to succeed Suzanne Bump, a Democrat who opted not to seek reelection.
 DiZoglio will face Republican Anthony Amore in November.

-There are also contested races in the Democratic primary for auditor and in the Republican races for lieutenant governor.

-None of the state’s nine incumbent Democratic U.S. House members is facing primary challengers.
+None of the state’s nine incumbent Democratic U.S. House members faced primary challengers.
 There were two contested Republican primaries in the 8th and 9th congressional districts.

 Follow AP for full coverage of the midterms at https://apnews.com/hub/2022-midterm-elections and on Twitter at https://twitter.com/ap_politics.